 NECKER ISLAND, British Virgin Islands

-Let’s start with the Big Daddy of private islands you can rent, publicized in extremis recently with the cuddly Branson/Obama bromance, and then, more darkly, as Branson rode out Irma in the property’s bunker/wine cellar.
+Let’s start with the Big Daddy of private islands you can rent, publicized in extremis with the cuddly Branson/Obama bromance, and then, more darkly, as Branson rode out Irma in the property’s bunker/wine cellar.

 “Vegas rules apply” on 74-acre Necker Island in the British Virgin Islands, so you have carte blanche to live out fantasies of tropical debauchery.
 Necker has been happy to facilitate these.

 Once this re-opens, book this one for your blowout birthday or if you’re shooting a sexy, beachy music video.
 What’s the point of “What happens on Necker, stays on Necker” if you’re just going to lounge around?
 Which, by the way, is an option that doesn’t suck either.